The Counseling Department promotes student success by supporting and maximizing academic achievement and by fostering

 Counselors at ‘Iolani help students understand themselves and the challenges they face.
 Further concerns may be addressed by the Director of Social and Emotional Health.

 There is a K-3 counselor, a grade 4-6 counselor, and a counselor for each grade level, grades 7-12.
-There are three college counselors who advise students in grades 9-12.
+There are four college counselors who advise students in grades 9-12.
 The student/counselor ratio in grades K-6 is 270 students per counselor and in grades 7-8 is 192 students per counselor and grades 9-12 is 122 students per counselor.

 The counselors meet individually with all students in their grade level during their first year together.
 New students and students with academic, personal, or developmental concerns receive additional attention.